AplUSAndmINUS/az-tw-website-functions/API_KEY_USAGE_GUIDE.md

 ### Function Authorization Levels

-While some functions are configured with `AuthorizationLevel.Function` and others with `AuthorizationLevel.Anonymous`, the application's custom API key validation is applied consistently to functions that require authentication, regardless of their authorization level.
+All functions are now configured with `AuthorizationLevel.Anonymous` to avoid issues with function keys.
+However, the application's custom API key validation is applied consistently to functions that require authentication, providing a uniform security model.

-For functions with `AuthorizationLevel.Anonymous`, the API key validation is still performed in the function code, so you still need to provide the `x-api-key` header for these functions if they implement the validation.
+The API key validation is performed in the function code for all protected endpoints, so you must provide the `x-api-key` header for these functions to authenticate your requests.

 ## Troubleshooting